MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-data-destinations-and-managed-settings.md

 When staging is enabled on your queries (the default behavior), your data is loaded into the staging location, which is an internal Lakehouse only accessible by dataflows itself.

-Using staging locations can enhance performance in some cases in which folding the query to the SQL endpoint is faster than in memory.
+Using staging locations can enhance performance in some cases in which folding the query to the SQL endpoint is faster than in memory processing.

-#### Loading data into the Lakehouse

 When you're loading data into the Lakehouse or other non-warehouse destinations, we by default disable the staging feature to improve performance.
-When you load data into the Lakehouse, the data is directly written to the data destination without using staging.
-If you want to use staging for other destinations as well, you can enable staging on the query.
+When you load data into the data destination, the data is directly written to the data destination without using staging.
+If you want to use staging for your query, you can enable it again.

 To enable staging, right-click on the query and enable staging by selecting the **Enable staging** button.
 Your query then turns blue.